eemilhaa/Autogis_final/README.md

 ### Input data:

 ### Analysis steps:
-1. Select cells from YKR grid by geocoding
+1. Select origin and destination cells from YKR grid 1.1.
+Select and geocode origin and destination addresses.
+Selection by user input 1.2.
+Define centroids (points) for YKR grid cells (polygons) 1.3.
+Find the nearest grid cell and its YKR ID for both origin and destination points.

+2.

 ### Results: